Special Operations

 push!(circuit, PauliString("IXYZ"), 1, 2, 3, 4)

-4-qubit circuit with 1 instructions:
+4-qubit circuit with 1 instruction:

 └── IXYZ @ q[1:4]